SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 Please note that a developer workstation is no match for a cloud-based production system.
 Such production systems typically comprise multiple nodes underpinning clusters.
 Each such node typically comprises high-performance storage and vast amounts of RAM with multiple CPUs and GPUs where all the hardware is datacentre quality.
-With libraries like JAX providing for distributed processing across multi-GPU and multi-node systems, it’s best to leave the heavy lifting to the cloud services or a purpose-built datacentre.
+With some libraries providing for distributed processing across multi-GPU and multi-node systems, it’s best to leave the heavy lifting to the cloud services or a purpose-built datacentre.

 #### 4.2.1.
 Central Processing Unit (CPU)